-Yes, actually, there really are both pros and cons of puppy and dog neutering that may surprise you.
+Yes, actually, there really are both pros and cons to dog neutering and puppy sterilization that may surprise you.
 It did me.
 After all, we’ve heard from animal welfare advocates for years preaching the gospel of spay/neuter.
 Heck, I preached this myself and for the majority of dogs and cats (ESPECIALLY cats!), “the big fix” is the best thing that ever happens to them.

 So what’s a responsible pet parent to do?
 One possible solution is a new non-surgical sterilization technique called Zeuterin from Ark Sciences, that renders the boy dogs incapable of fathering puppies but let’s them keep about 50 percent of their testosterone that makes a beneficial health difference especially in certain breeds.